 when the plumbing specified in the notice is rectified.

-Penalty: $3 000.
+Penalty for this subregulation: a fine of $3 000.

 (3) A person who carries out plumbing work, or arranges for plumbing work to be carried out, because of a rectification notice given to the person is not entitled to any payment or other remuneration for the work.